temetvince/alaankwa/README.md

             * This command allows you to manage a Mothership.
 (Feature: Sepa's Mothership)
         * Manage Wares
             * This command allows you to manage the wares of a Mothership.
-        * Map Gates
-            * This command maps the gates in its current sector.
-        * Self Destruct
-            * This command tells the ship to self destruct.
 * FRESH HOTKEYS, GET YOUR HOTKEYS
     * Decide which hotkeys are configurable in the Hotkeys Menu.
         * Blueprint Data Scanner
             * This hotkey activates the Blueprint Data Scanner.
-        * Satellite Monitoring Plus
-            * This hotkey activates the Satellite Monitoring+ Menu respecting all player property, not just satellites.
-        * Ship Compendium Plus
-            * This hotkey activates the Ship Compendium+ Menu where ships are shown even if not yet discovered.
-        * All of Time
-            * CHEAT: This hotkey saves your point in time to the next slot even if you don't have Salvage Insurance.
-        * All of Space
-            * CHEAT: This hotkey adds satellites to all sectors with jumpgates which don't already have one.
         * Phanon Industrial Espionage
             * This hotkey activates the Phanon Debug Menu, which shows detailed Phanon corp information.
-        * Joubarbe's Player Journal
-            * This hotkey activates the Player Journal.
-* IMPROVED PILOTING
-    * Ships automatically orient "upright" in the game like they do in the movies.
-        * Overachiever
-            * Improved Piloting applies to the playership
-* STANDARDIZED FLEET OPERATIONS
-    * Escorts will attempt to follow at reasonable speeds instead of flying all over the place.
 * TOP NOTCH RECRUITERS
     * All recruited Trade Mrk III Pilots are level 8 (enough to start Galaxy trading).
 * TRADE EMBARGO